GEORGE BUCK tool supplier to the piano trade as well as others.

 Collard & Collard piano; the factory was located at 194-196 Tottenham Court Road, London at the time of researching for Tallis’ Street Views of London (1838-40).
 Pianos were previously called Clementi, for the former factory co-owner, famous pianist and composer, Muzio Clementi (1752-1832).
 Clementi sonatinas are still much used by piano teachers today.

-In the 1861 UK census, he was still living in 24 Buckingham Place in Marylebone, and had a ten year old son, Frederick.
+In the 1861 UK census, the Kerrs were still living in 24 Buckingham Place in Marylebone, and had a ten year old son, Frederick.
 George Kerr described his job as “Gunmetal manufacturer” in 1861.

 Ten years later, in the 1871 census, George Kerr was an “Iron plane maker,” with assistance from his son Frederick.

 19th century English thumb plane, dovetailed and unmarked, although it may have had a visible stamp originally.
 An early user tapped on the thick gunmetal bridge habitually.
 Professionally-made dovetails on this plane are virtually invisible, with the exception of the ones for the rear plate.
 The strike button at the rear (a cheesehead screw–now replaced with same) had been mightily pulverized, and probably slightly straightened the convex heel causing the dovetails to become visible there.
 Fortunately, the hammering did not extend to the heel itself.
 The Kerr thumb plane shown above, also had a separate heel plate, dovetailed to the sides.
 On this example, the sides were cut for trailing dovetails into the sole which was part of the reason that the rear flange was made longer than most other English thumb planes.
+Behind the bridge, the top edges of the sidewalls have a slight lip on the inner sides.
+It’s an indication that those surfaces were burnished smooth rather than filed or sanded–an old method.
 The infill bed, which was pinned to the sides, was also drilled out for lead weights, of the same type that would be installed in a quality piano keyboard in the factory.
 This was a piano plane for sure, and it most likely came out of a piano factory.

 Lead weighting adds mass, and the resulting inertia makes it easier to cut cleanly through difficult grain with a small plane.
 This is the largest of all my English thumb planes at 5 7/8″.
 It is also slightly deeper than the others, as the pictures show.